DavidRemo/Road-Accident-Analysis-in-PowerBI/README.md

 From my diagnostic analysis the following were observed: <br/>

-· Daylight has more casualties as more vehicles tend to go out during the day than in the dark.<br/>
+•	Daylight has more casualties as more vehicles tend to go out during the day than in the dark.<br/>

-· Due to urbanization, urban regions tend to have more road accident casualties.<br/>
+•	Due to urbanization, urban regions tend to have more road accident casualties.<br/>

-· Cars cause more casualties because it is the most common means of road transportation.
+•	Cars cause more casualties because it is the most common means of road transportation.<br/>

-· Agricultural vehicles cause less road accident casualties because they are seldom used on roads and mostly used in agricultural environments like farm.<br/>
+•	Agricultural vehicles cause less road accident casualties because they are seldom used on roads and mostly used in agricultural environments like farm.<br/>

-· Hypothetically, people go out less during snowy weather, meaning fewer vehicles are used creating lesser road accident casualties compared to when the road is dried.<br/>
+•	Hypothetically, people go out less during snowy weather, meaning fewer vehicles are used creating lesser road accident casualties compared to when the road is dried.<br/>

-From my prescriptive analysis the following will recommended to be taken into consideration:<br/>
+#### From my prescriptive analysis the following will recommended to be taken into consideration:<br/>

-· Less or no single carriageway road types are constructed, as they cause very high road accident casualty.<br/>
+•	Less or no single carriageway road types are constructed, as they cause very high road accident casualty.<br/>

-· More lights are lit up in the dark to reduce more of the road casualties in the dark.<br/>
+•	More lights are lit up in the dark to reduce more of the road casualties in the dark.<br/>